NixOS/rfcs/rfcs/0137-nix-language-version.md

 Therefore we propose a mechanims and policies to introduce changes to the Nix language in a controlled and deliberate manner.
 It aims to avoid breaking existing setups, and to minimise maintenance burden for implementors and users.
-The goal is for new versions of the Nix language evaluator to stay backward compatible with existing Nix expressions, but not necessarily for new Nix expressions to stay forward compatible with existing evaluators.
+The goal is for new versions of the Nix language evaluator to stay backward compatible with existing Nix expressions, and for new Nix expressions to be deliberately incompatible with existing evaluators.

 Regardless, changes to the language, especially breaking changes, should remain a rare exception.